whallin/cubed-wiki/docs/gameplay/weapons.md

 - **Price:** 36 Emerald(s)
 ### Explosives
 #### Trap Card
-- **Description:** A trap that can only be triggered by people except its owner.
+- **Description:** A trap that people can only trigger except for its owner.
-- **Explodes when:** Picked up, shot out of a dispenser, a chest containg this item is opened.
+- **Explodes when:** Picked up, shot out of a dispenser, a chest containing it is opened.
 - **Uses:** One (1)
 - **Price:** 26 Emerald(s)
 #### Remote Grenade